-These views are welcome at any time but are specifically sought as part of their annual review and as part of their Pupil Progress Meetings.
-We ask all pupils to contribute to the setting of their own targets.
+These views are welcome at any time but are specifically sought as part of their annual review.

 Roles and Responsibilities

 Provision for pupils with special educational needs is a matter for the school as a whole.
 In addition to the Governing Body, Head Teacher and SENCO, all members of staff have important responsibilities.